popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

                 -   reviewers would need to understand that while the stdpopsim architecture is used, the species model itself has not passed the community review process

             -   might be more appropriate to just simulate a locus of appropriate length using one of the available simulation programs (msprime, SLiM) instead of using stdpopsim

+4. ** ELISE ** Lessons from "Growing the Zoo" hackathon, held along side probgen in April 2021
+    - Community-based expansion of the number and variety of species and their demographic scenarios included in the stdpopsim catalog
+      -   when first published, the stdpopsim catalog included 6 species: *Homo sapiens*, *Pongo abelii*, *Canis familiaris*, *Drosophila melanogaster*, *Arabidopsis thaliana*, and *Escherichia coli.*
+        -   when did additional demographic scenarios start getting added?
+        -   the catalog now includes an additional **12** species (note: is this correct, number is from those on main branch)? the catalog doc still only includes the original 6? - MEL), as well as multiple demographic scenarios for *Homo sapiens*, *Pongo abelii*, *Drosophila melanogaster*, and *Arabidopsis thaliana.* (others?)
+    -   We had *X* participants in the introduction to stdpopsim workshops, many of whom expressed a wish to add their own species for empirical work
+        - further *Y* participants in the hackathon
+        - stdpopsim has become a popular resource and there is clearly a desire/need for adding additional species for both goals of methods development and empirical inference
+        - Only *Z* species ultimately got added, why?
+            -   choosing species/demographic scenarios to add is potentially challenging
+            -   for methods development, they have to be appropriate for the goals of the method
+            -   for empirical studies, the species is obvious, but whether it is appropriate for inclusion in the catalog or even to use stdpopsim may be less clear

 5. Examples from "Zoo" hackathon